How do you keep emotions out of investing? Create and follow a good exit strategy!

 Is it a good idea to use the same percentage trailing stop for a safer stock like Johnson & Johnson as compared to a more volatile stock such as Tesla?

 This was a first, but it wasn’t the end!
-He took it another step further and created an indicator system we call the Stock State Indicators.
+We took it another step further and created an indicator system known as the Stock State Indicators.

-Here at TradeStops we believe in empowering our users to choose the strategy that best fits their risk tolerance and investing goals.
+Here at TradeSmith we believe in empowering our users to choose the strategy that best fits their risk tolerance and investing goals.

 When you create a position in TradeStops, you have many exit strategy options at your disposal.